 Having a sense of humor no matter how serious the topic is.
 Making the audience laugh is extremely important to keep them entertained and engaged.
 Adding a few puns, jokes, and humor to your content to keep the audience glued to the seats.

-Do not read the whole presentation from the notes.
+Never read the whole presentation from the notes.
 Memorize it as far as possible and rehearse it, in front of the mirror.
-Ask your family to be your judge and take the criticism constructively.
+Ask your family to judge and take the criticism constructively.
 Memorizing the presentation will allow you to make an eye contact with the audience, which will make you seem confident.
 Use audio-visual aids to make a stronger impact.